 In-city, Uber, Taxis and Electric Scooters are widely available to get around in major metropolitan areas like Madrid and Barcelona.

 In essence, this is where you ask yourself “what kind of traveler am I?”
 Are you looking for a relaxed, low-key, food-focused trip?
 Is this a romantic getaway for you and your significant other?
-Are there kids in tow?
+Are there kids in tow and you need a family-friendly vacation?
 Are you looking for a fast-paced, active trip?
 Would you prefer to utilize one hotel as a home base, rent a car and explore from there?
 There is no right or wrong answer, but it does involve some deep thinking about what you’d like to get out of your trip.

 To access Rioja, you have a variety of options.
 If you’re traveling internationally, direct flights are available into Madrid (MAD) and Barcelona (BCN) airports.
 Once in country, short-haul flights can be taken to Bilbao (BIO), which is the closest airport to the Rioja wine region.
 Search and get notified when flight deals arise to any of these airports right here.